compsoc-edinburgh/cookbook-boilerplate/README.md

 In order to reduce the effort of maintaining/contributing/editing the [cookbook repository](https://github.com/compsoc-edinburgh/cook-book), all the website related things are put in this repository.

-The cook-book is placed a Git submodule.
-Its tag (SHA1) is pinned to an older version, but is updatable in the workflow with `git submodule update --remote`, as shown in the example workflow below.
+The cook-book is placed in a Git submodule.
+Its tag (SHA1) is pinned to an older version, but this is of no concern because it is updatable in the workflow with `git submodule update --remote`, as shown in the example workflow below.

 This website itself is built with Hugo.
 Anyone is welcome to contribute, and more info on contribution can be found in the `themes` directory.

+## Local setup

+The process of testing and developing locally is very similar to what the GitHub action workflow below does.

+Specifically, what you need to for set up is recursively clone (`git clone --recurse-submodules`) the repo & update the recipe repo to latest (`git submodule update --remote`).

+Then, developing the converter script is simply running the python script.
+Developing the theme is with `hugo server`.

 ## Flow